Rocconeill96/Car-Pricing-Prediction-using-application-interface-/README.md

 ## Graphical User Interface
 The focus of the GUI was to make it simply and easy to use.
-This was important because when users are presented with a complex or confusing interface, it makes it more inaccesible and reduces user engagement
+This was important because when users are presented with a complex or confusing interface, it makes it more inaccesible and reduces user engagement.

+To aid the user, extra bits of functionality were added to enhance the experience:
+- Conversion tools
+..-check

 ## Author info